amelia-bryant/SMII/tutorial_sheets/03_moving_systems_ans.md

 \end{vmatrix} \\
 = -1.2i+1.2j m/s $$

-Then work out the velocity of C, taking into account relative acceleration of C from the new body fixed reference frame (shown in red)
+Then work out the velocity of C, taking into account relative velocity of C from the new body fixed reference frame (shown in red)

 <img src = "figs\03_moving_systems\Q1ans.jpg" width="50%"> <br>